-Default setting
+\Default setting

 Menu Item Options Start-up Image When the power is turned on, the start-up image appears.
 Start-up Sound When the power is turned on, a start-up sound is played.
 Operation Sound When a button other than the shutter button is pressed, an operation sound will be played.
 Selftimer Sound While shooting in self-timer mode, a sound will be played two seconds before the shutter releases.
 Shutter Sound A sound will be played when the shutter button is fully pressed.
-The shutter sound does not play when a movie is recording.
 Settings On/Off